prodotnet/SmartPay-SystemDesign/README.md

 - Receive alerts for login from new devices or suspicious activity.

 ## Administrators should be able to:
-- Define and manage roles and access levels (e.g., admin vs. support staff).
+- Define and manage roles and access levels (admin vs. support staff).
 - Ensure system compliance with PCI DSS and GDPR.
 - Monitor system logs for anomalies or unauthorized access attempts.

 ---

+## ⚙️ Non-Functional Requirements – Smart Pay Digital Wallet
+1. Real-Time Notification Accuracy
+100% of successful or failed wallet-related operations ( payments, top-ups, account linking) must trigger a real-time notification that is displayed to the user within 2 seconds of the operation’s completion.

+2. OTP Delivery Timing
+One-Time Passwords (OTPs) for login and registration must be delivered to the user via email or SMS within 5 seconds of the request being triggered.

+3. Transaction Responsiveness
+All user-initiated payment transactions must be reflected in the wallet balance and transaction history within 1.5 seconds on both web and mobile platforms.

+4. Wallet Top-Up Reflection
+Wallet top-up actions initiated via linked bank accounts or cards must reflect updated balances in the user's dashboard within 3 seconds of receiving external confirmation.

+---
-# Use Case Diagrams
+# 📊 Use Case Diagrams

 Below are the key use cases represented visually.